clamsproject/aapb-annenv-entitylinking/docs/manual-repl.md

 # ELA Manual - Command line version

 Notes on how to use the command line version of the ELA tool.
+These notes assume some familiarity with terminal commands and tools like git.

 In case you are wondering about the second part of the name of this file: REPL stands for read–eval–print loop, which is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user, see [https://en.wikipedia.org/wiki/Read–eval–print_loop](https://en.wikipedia.org/wiki/Read–eval–print_loop).